-The largest gas spill in North Carolina’s history just got a whole lot bigger.
+The largest gas spill in North Carolina’s history is now a whole lot bigger.

-Colonial Pipeline has just released a new report laying out the results of the massive cleanup effort that began in August of 2020.
+Colonial Pipeline released a new report laying out the results of the massive cleanup effort that began in August of 2020.

 The spill was first detected on August 14th coming from a ruptured Colonial Pipeline gas line near Huntersville’s Oehler Nature Preserve.
 The liquid petroleum gas line that ruptured runs 5,550-miles from Texas, through the southern states, to New Jersey.